How and when do I take Pre-Exposure Prophylaxis (PrEP)?

 PrEP doesn’t interact with alcohol or recreational drugs.
 It is safe to take with hormonal contraceptives and most over-the-counter medicines.
 PrEP is safe for trans people taking hormones.

-Tenofovir disoproxil fumarate (one of the drugs in Truvada and its generic formulations – the ones we use for PrEP) may interact with other medicines associated with kidney problems.
+Tenofovir disoproxil fumarate (one of the drugs in Truvada and its generic formulations – the ones SH.UK use for PrEP) may interact with other medicines associated with kidney problems.
 If you have long-term health conditions or are using other medicines, talk with your clinic/service before starting PrEP.

 Are there side effects from taking PrEP?